1jour1vin

 Rated estate (2021 guide) Recommended

-Attractive nose of blackberries, blackcurrants, walnuts, ink, and kaffir lime leaves.
+An enticing nose of blackberries, blackcurrants, walnuts, ink, and kaffir lime leaves.
 It is medium-bodied to full-bodied, firm and structured, with chewy, tight tannins.
-Dark and intense, with a long, persistent finish.
-It evolves towards graphite and cedar.
+Dark and intense, with a long, lingering finish.
+It develops notes of graphite and cedar.
 It needs time to open up and soften.
-Try from 2026.
+Best enjoyed starting in 2026.

 Le Figaro vins